Jin418code/Jin418code/README.md

 First step with Swift. <br/>
 I step into this field quite late. <br/>
 I am late, but I have endless energy for my effort and learning. <br/>
-And I have the most highest motivation that cannot be compared with anyone else. <br/>
+And I have the most highest motivation that cannot be compared with anyone else :) <br/>
 I'll do everything to reach my goal and I'll smile while I remind my hard past life then. <br/>
-For it, I'll run.
-I have to run.
-I am ready for all <br/>

 For now, I am so curious how I'll be 1 year later <br/>
 Everything is on me <br/>

-Never forget what I felt on bday 04/18/22 <br/>
-Never forget what I heard and decided on 05/07/22<br/>
-And then I will say "everything was easier than then" in future, wait for it.
 <br/>

 ----------------------------